thewhether/mks-restaurant-project/README.md

 4. Style the sections with typography, colors, links, etc.

+Add the Google Font "Bitter" in your `index.html` and then in your CSS.

-In `application.css`, write CSS to give the different page sections the appropriate background colors, fonts, etc.
+In `application.css`, write CSS to give the different page sections the appropriate background colors, fonts, etc. Be sure you have done the HTML first!

+5. Make the slideshow work.

-5. Download and install Slides.js into your JS folder: http://www.slidesjs.com/
+Download and install Slides.js into your JS folder: http://www.slidesjs.com/

 In your `index.html`, jQuery is already linked, and now we need to link to the slides.js file with a script tag.